dorkaether/VibranteSalonPHApp/README.md

 **Vibrante Salon PH** is an advertisement application made for iOS devices, written in Objective-C and Swift.

 This application is made for the subject code **ITE 237 - Advanced Programming I**.
 This is nothing but a final project app to pass the class.
-If you somehow managed to find this repository *without* knowing me (Dorky) and/or this class, I applaud you.
+If you somehow managed to find this repository *without* knowing me (Finn / Kiwi / Erin) and/or this class, I applaud you.
 You're free to look if you want, I guess.

 If, however, you find this one because you have the link - then welcome.